hamza-cskn/MongoDBBenchmarker/README.md

 * `BENCHMARK_COLLECTION_NAME`
 * `BENCHMARK_CONNECTION_STRING`

 Also, you can specify location of `operations.json` file with `BENCHMARK_CONFIG_PATH` variable.
-It completely optional.
+It is completely optional.